Are you taking part in one of ONDA’s stewardship trips, or thinking about it? Here are some answers to frequently asked questions.

 Do I need relevant experience to volunteer?

 Experience is not required and each project begins with training to do the work.
 All that is required is a willingness to learn and a commitment to work at a pace that is sustainable for each volunteer.
+Each trip is designated a trip difficulty level, learn more these levels so you can choose the trip that is right for your interest and experience.

 What am I expected to bring with me?

 Each volunteer is responsible for bringing their own personal gear: tent, sleeping bag, sleeping pad, headlamp, ample clothing for hot and cold weather, rain gear, a backpack, personal products, hiking boots, a camp chair (recommended), coffee mug, water bottles, protective eyewear (sunglasses are OK), kitchen supplies and ample food for the duration of the trip.
+Project-specific gear reminders will be sent out in pre-trip emails.

 What will ONDA provide?